nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ## Minor Versions

-Projects have thier own rules for versioning.
+Projects have their own rules for versioning.
 The number can be any **uint32**.

 ### Nicotine+